Piece

 Catalogue reference: HCA 32/425/12

 This record is about the British New York Vice-Admiralty Court.
-Captured ship: Porcupine (master Hill).
-History:... dating from 1782 in the series High Court of Admiralty: Prize Court: Prize Papers.
+Captured ship: Porcupine (master Hill, Amerian... dating from 1782 Mar 30 in the series High Court of Admiralty: Prize Court: Prize Papers.
 It is held at The National Archives, Kew.

 British New York Vice-Admiralty Court.

-History: a American merchant ship (sloop, 60 or 80 tons, 10 men), bound from St Thomas to Charleston, laden with salt, sugar, dry goods; first taken by HMS Actaeon, retaken by the American privateer Hartford; now retaken on 30 March 1782 off Cape Hatteras, North Carolina by HMS Warwick (Hon George Keith Elphinstone commanding), HMS Santa Margaretta (Elliott Salter commanding), HMS Adamant (David Graves commanding), and other vessels, and brought into New York.
+Capture history: a American merchant ship (sloop, 60 or 80 tons, 10 men) bound from St Thomas, Danish West Indies to Charleston, South Carolina, laden with salt, sugar, dry goods; first taken by HMS Actaeon, retaken by the American privateer Hartford; now retaken on 30 March 1782 off Cape Hatteras, North Carolina by HMS Warwick (George Keith Elphinstone commanding), HMS Santa Margaretta (Elliott Salter commanding), HMS Adamant (David Graves commanding), HMS Perseverance (Skeffington Lutwidge commanding),and other vessels, and brought into New York.

 HCA 32